 I find that there are two stories in House of Stone.
 The first is a detailed account of the builders and craftsmen whom he employed in the restoration, and of the slow and often maddening delays and disputes which inevitably diluted his finances and tried his patience.
 Some may find too much detail for their liking, but there are admirable evidences of Anthony’s research into obscure corners of Lebanese social and commercial life: such, for example, as his study of the manufacture of floor tiles which so beautifully now grace the floors of his restored bayt.

-by Anthony Shadid is currently available from Granta Books.
+House of Stone by Anthony Shadid is available from Granta Books.

 Image by Nada Bakri.